 This is an important time of year for residents in Columbus, Ohio.
-Spring is the beginning of termite season.
-While termites can be active all year long, and they can damage Columbus homes in the dead of winter, warm air temperatures increase ground temperatures, and termites increase their activity in response to this increase in temperature.
+Spring is the beginning of the termite season.
+While termites can be active all year long and can damage Columbus homes in the dead of winter, warm air temperatures increase ground temperatures, and termites increase their activity in response to this increase in temperature.
 As it warms up, some colonies will start to release swarmers.
 If you don't know what a swarmer is or what it means to see swarmers on or inside your home, your property could be in serious jeopardy.
 Here's what you should know.

 What is a swarmer?

 A swarmer is a reproductive termite with wings.
 You may hear the term alate when these termites are referenced.
-Alate simply means that they have wings.
+Alate means that they have wings.
 It isn't a stage of development, though there is development involved.
 In the adult stage, all termites begin life as a worker.
 As needed, workers are instructed to develop into soldiers or reproductives.
 Some reproductives are further instructed to grow wings.
 This metamorphosis alters them from darkness-dwelling insects to light-seeking insects.
 Upon command, they exit the nest to find the light.